Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 - **2nd session :** stim-only, no-odor, odor-only low concentration, stim & odor low concentration
 - **3rd session :** stim-only, no-odor, odor-only high concentration, stim & odor high concentration

-By breaking the one massive session into 3 seperate sessions, we will not only avoid contamination in the no-odor and stim-only sessions, we will have the no-odor and stim-only trials serve as a control in subsequent sessions where odor is introduced.
+By breaking the one massive session into three seperate sessions and presenting different condition as blocks of trials rather than randomized, we will not only avoid contamination in the no-odor and stim-only sessions, we will have the no-odor and stim-only trials serve as a control in subsequent sessions where odor is introduced.

+The below plot shows the cross-traces of the **STIM-ONLY** condition at the 6 various latencies.
+You can see that relative to the plots generated in the **STIM-ONLY** section, [LINK to STIM-ONLY plot](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_dF.png), these traces appear to be contaminated with an odor as the activation of the selected glomeruli is relatively suppressed.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ONLY_dF.png" alt="Alt text" width="800"/>
 </div>

+Below is the half-second stim-time averaged plot from the **STIM-ONLY** condition.
+You can see more clearly here that despite the activity of the glomeruli being excitatory, the activity of the MCs are suppressed.
+This clearly demonstrates the presence of odor contamination.
+Please reference the previous **STIM-ONLY** plot to compare these results: LINK to STIM-ONLY plot](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_stim-time_avg.png).

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ONLY_stim-time_avg.png" alt="Alt text" width="800"/>
 </div>

+Below are fluorescent cross-traces from the glomerular and mitral cell layers under an **ODOR-ONLY** condition.
+These cross-traces are successful.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_ODOR-ONLY_dF_Hexanal.png" alt="Alt text" width="800"/>
 </div>

+Below are half-second stim-time average curves from both the **STIM-ONLY** and **ODOR-ONLY** conditions from the larger session.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_ODOR-ONLY_STIM-ONLY_stim-time_avg_Hexanal.png" alt="Alt text" width="800"/>
 </div>

+Now we address the **STIM-ODOR** condition.
+Below are the fluorescence cross-traces from the two odor concentrations (columns) for each cellular-layer (rows).
+You can see that the stimulation administed at various latencies barely affects the odor & stim-curves.
+As such, it can be concluded htat the odor concentrations which we are using in this step are too high.
+This introduces another amendment to the next iteration of the project.

+**Prior to imaging the ODOR & STIM condition** we need to conduct a psychometric curve on the minimal power necessary for the more to detect the stimulus and the minimal odor-concentration necessary to mask the detection of the stimuls.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ODOR_dF_Hexanal.png" alt="Alt text" width="800"/>
 </div>

+Finally, below is a compilation of all of the half-second stim-time averages from each condition.
+This si a confusing plot and is in the process of being simplified.
+However, it is a good analysis for the experimenter to use to see what is going on.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ODOR_stim-time_avg_Hexanal.png" alt="Alt text" width="800"/>
 </div>

+Overall, despite the plot above being generated with an odor which is not conducive for this project, they are shown to demonstrate the availability of code to analyze results after **STIM-ONLY**, **ODOR-ONLY**, and **STIM & ODOR** sessions.

+**SUMMARY of ODOR & STIM SESSION TAKE-AWAYS FOR THE NEXT SESSION**

+- select a weak-ligand odor which has high connectivity with neighboring glomeruli which procede in activation
+- break the large conglomerate session into smaller sessions to avoid contamination
+- redo this passive imaging session after behavioral training to select odor-concentration which are conducive to the stimulation power being used ie. the high-concentration of the odor should be able to 'mask' the stimulation.